ShaneD20/Mu-Lang-Compiler/README.md

 // 1 3 9 27 81
 ```
 ## Functions
-Mu represents functions with "use" expressions.
+Mu represents functions with ( **use** ) expressions.
 The are anonymous and first-class.
 Following the grammars 'use' parameters* 'as' expression.
-The 'as' keyword can be omitted if the function simply returns an expression.
+The 'as' keyword can be omitted if the function simply returns an expression. **Use** expressions must have at least one input parameter.
 Functions can access constants from the global scope or within their closure, but they cannot access mutables outside of their scope.
 Function parameters can be constant or immutable, a function can be passed in a constant and have a mutable copy of the value.
 ```
 let fibonacci: use n as